 Such as hips or thighs during childbirth (yes!
 You can still have children after having a tummy tuck!).

 Read Also: extended tummy tuck with muscle repair

 The most important thing to know about your recovery after a tummy tuck is that, contrary to popular belief, you shouldn’t hurry things along.
 Your body needs time to heal, so it’s important not to rush your recovery or try to speed up the process.

 Being off work for up to 8 weeks is a good idea.
 You will be happy you took time off when you look at your new body and see how good it looks!

 The third week is when things start to improve.
-You can do more activities without pain or discomfort; your swelling should also be gone by then.
+You can do more activities without pain or discomfort; your swelling should be gone by then.
 You must also follow your surgeon’s instructions regarding activity levels, diet, and rest during that period.